-Our landlord used the field out back for planting potatoes or corn alternately each year.
-In the years that corn grew, we would play hide-and-seek among the rows.
-However, some years the field stood empty, and this is when my three brothers (two older, one younger) had their “dirt-bomb” wars.
-Likely my cousins, on occasion were privy to those battles too.
-(I had four of them, all male.)
-That made me a rose between many thorns, but I was content to tag along with the gang.
-They were always so very entertaining.
+Our landlord used the field out back for planting potatoes or corn, which grew alternately each year.
+In the years that corn crops grew, we’d play hide-and-seek among the rows; however, during those times when the field stood completely empty was when the real games began.
+This was when my three brothers–two older and one younger–commenced their “dirt-bomb” wars.
+Likely my cousins–on occasion–were also warriors in those great battles.
+I had four cousins, all of whom were male.
+That made me a rose between many thorns, but I was content to tag along with the gang; they were always so very entertaining!

-The trees were great for climbing, and like a cat up a tree, I can remember climbing too high a time or two, and our parents having to come and help me down.
-That never deterred me though, because trees were just made for climbing.
-Besides, however else was I to pluck and eat the ever beckoning fruit from their branches, so high?
-My older brother’s though, climbed much higher, way up into the tallest of trees (not just cherry trees, but much larger ones too).
-I’m positive there was an oak tree to the side of the house; I can remember the ground strewn with it’s distinctive leaves.
-We also had one special tree that we called the “Snuffleupagus” tree because of its branch that jutted out and up unusually, like this beloved Sesame Street characters trunk.
-I’m not sure exactly what kind of trees these were, but they grew exceedingly tall.
-(Possibly cedar trees).
+My older brothers would climb much higher than us wee ones—way up into the tallest of trees.
+I’m almost positive there was an oak tree to the side of our house.
+Thinking back, I’m near certain that I remember seeing the ground strewn with it’s distinctive leaves—-and acorns!
+Yes, now I’m certain there was an oak tree.
+We also had one special tree that we called the “Snuffleupagus” tree; this was due to its branch that jutted out and up quite unusually, much like this beloved Sesame Street characters trunk.
+I’m not sure exactly what kind of trees these towering ones were, but they grew exceedingly tall.

-I can remember one of my older brothers perched so very high in one of our lovely trees, saying: “Hey, you can see the mall from up here.”
+I can also recall one of my older brothers perched so very high in our lovely trees, exclaiming, “Hey, you can see the mall from up here!”
 (Ha ha.)
-My younger brother and I of course would have loved to climb that high too, but our older brothers kept us from that precarious endeavor.
-We were too little and could all too easily fall to our doom.
-(Truth be told, I don’t think my parents were too keen on my older brothers up that high either.)
-I also remember some sort of dumbwaiter like contraption they rigged up in one of the trees, from a board and some rope.
-Yes, imagination and a bold sense of adventure made for some rather wonderfully grand schemes.
+My younger brother and I would have loved to climb that high as well, but our older brothers kept us from attempting that dangerous feat.
+Being so little, we could have all too easily fallen to our doom.
+Truth be told, I doubt our parents were too keen on my older brothers being up so high.
+Not only were my big brothers great climbers, but also, they they were very ingenuitive.
+One day, they decided to rig up some sort of dumbwaiter like contraption in one of the tall trees, using a board and some rope.
+Yes, imagination and a bold sense of adventure, made for some rather grand schemes.

-Those great out doors also welcomed hidden dangers though too.
-I recall the great commotion the day my brothers came running towards the house.
-They were calling for help for my cousin who had befallen some unfortunate event.
-I can also remember the feeling that gripped me in those rather tense moments.
+Those great outdoors, however, also possessed some hidden dangers.
+One fateful day, I remember quite the commotion as my brothers ran towards the house, calling for help for my cousin who had befallen an unfortunate event.
+I can also remember the fear that gripped me in those rather tense moments.
 While riding his mini-bike speedily to and fro the yard, my cousin had mowed through a very tall patch of grass, running smack into an old forage harvester blade that was hidden from sight.
-He had to be rushed to the hospital, for the large gash in his leg, that if I remember correctly went clear to the bone.
+Due to the rather large gash he incurred, he was rushed to the hospital.
+If I’m remembering correctly, it went clear to the bone.
 (I still wince at the thought of that.)
-He escaped the worst case scenario that day, along with the many other events he would have over the years.
-He seemed to be the type who is just prone to accidents, but fortunately, he also had nine lives.
-After that event our Landlord came by the house and removed that dangerous obstacle, and mowed down the over grown greenery.
+He escaped the worst case scenario that day, as he did the numerous other unfortunate events he would have over the years.
+He seemed to be quite accident prone, but fortunately he also had nine lives.
+After that misadventure, our Landlord removed the treacherous obstacle; he also thoughtfully mowed down the overgrown greenery.

-We had a variety of animals over the years: guinea pigs that begot more guinea pigs, chickens, cats, and dogs.
-The Landlords daughter–Mary-Ann, even stabled her black stallion named Perry in the barn, and a friend of hers had a white mare (I believe.) named Sunny that shared the stall next to Perry’s.
-My younger brother and I would slip into the barn on many an occasion to visit them both and feed them hand fulls of oats with molasses that filled the bins near their stalls.
-We’d sneak a bite or two for ourselves as well, preceding Mary-Ann’s allowance to sample, and taste for ourselves.
-(I think really she meant that one time, but hey, now we had a taste for it.
-Maybe this is what instigated my granola addiction).
+We had a variety of animals over the years: guinea pigs that begat guinea pigs, chickens, cats, and dogs.
+The Landlords daughter–Mary-Ann–even stabled her black stallion named Perry in the barn.
+As well, a friend of hers had a white mare named Sunny that shared the stall next to Perry’s.
+Frequently, my younger brother and I would slip into the barn to visit them both, grabbing handfuls of oats with molasses from the bins located near their stalls to feed our good-natured friends.
+We’d grab a bite or two for ourselves also, following Mary-Ann’s offer to taste and see.
+Perhaps this was what sparked my granola addiction.
+(Hehe.)

-One year (Maybe it was just a Summer.) two younger girls came to the farm, and boarded their horses.
-The older one –who had to have been in her teens– owned a brown Colt named Fudge, and the younger one–closer in age to myself–had a tan Shetland pony with a lighter contrasting mane, named Frosty.
-We all loved Frosty.
-The younger of the two girls would take my little brother and I out for rides on that pretty little pint sized horse.
-She’d start us out with a slow walk, and a trot, then transition to a canter, ending with a crack of the whip, sending this peppy little pony galloping.
+One year–possibly, it was just a Summer–two younger girls came to the farm to board their horses.
+The older one, who had to have been in her teens (maybe a tween), owned a brown colt named Fudge.
+The younger one, closer in age to myself, had a tan Shetland pony with a lighter contrasting main, named Frosty.
+We all loved Frosty!
+The younger of the two girls would take my little brother and I out for rides on that pretty, little, pint sized horse.
+She’d start us out with a slow walk and a trot, then she’d transition to a canter, ending with a swat to Frosty’s rump which would send this peppy little pony into a full gallop.
 My little brother and I both got a real kick out of this.
-One of my older brothers apparently wanted in on the action too, and on several occasions he took Frosty out of the corral.
-(Uh, I don’t believe he had any permission to do this.)
+One of my older brothers apparently wanted in on this action too, ergo the occasions he uninvitedly took Frosty out of the corral.
 My parents said they’d glance out the window to see him high tailing it across the yard on Frosty’s back.
-(After roaring with laughter at the mental picture of this, Andrew said to me, “Clop-pity clop clop, look at Frosty go!”
-Ha ha, indeed.)
+After roaring with laughter as I read this to Andrew he said to me, “Cloppity clop clop, look at Frosty go!”
+(Ha ha, indeed!)

-The older girl practiced her trick riding in the corral behind the house–which was always entertaining to watch–and Mary-Ann taught me a thing or two, but when she wanted me to attempt something a little more precarious, it would prove to be a skill that I wouldn’t be adding to my bag of tricks.
-I was no dare devil like my cousins or brothers, after all.
+The older of those two girls practiced her trick riding in the corral behind the house; this was always entertaining to watch.
+Mary-Ann attempted to teach me a trick or two, but when she encouraged me to try something that was possibly perilous–at least in my mind–I wouldn’t be adding that trick to my bag of tricks.
+I was never the daredevil that my brothers and cousins were, after all.